Sven Michel (curler)

 Sven Michel (born 30 March 1988) is a Swiss curler from Matten.
-He is two-time World Champion in mixed doubles, and a European Men's Champion.
+He is the 2026 Winter Olympics bronze medalist in men's team event, two-time World Champion in mixed doubles, and a European Men's Champion.
 Michel has also represented Switzerland at the 2014 and 2022 Winter Olympics.

 Career

 Juniors

 As a junior curler, Michel would represent Switzerland at the 2006 and 2007 World Junior Curling Championships, playing third for Christian von Gunten.
 Michel would win a bronze medal at the 2007 World Juniors, beating Denmark's Rasmus Stjerne 7–6 in the bronze medal game in an extra end.

 Men's

 Team Michel (2011–2016)

 Michel won his first World Curling Tour event in September 2011 when he skipped his team that won the 2011 Baden Masters.
 Michel would make his international men's debut as an alternate for the Christof Schwaller rink at the 2011 World Men's Curling Championship, where the Swiss team would finish in 7th place, with a 6–5 record.
 Michel's rink of Claudio Pätz, Sandro Trolliet, and Simon Gempeler would be chosen to represent Switzerland at the 2011 European Curling Championships.
 At the European's, the Swiss team finished 6th with a 5–4 record.
 However, the Michel rink would lose the 2012 Swiss Men's Championship to Jan Hauser, failing to qualify for the 2012 World Championships.

 Michel's rink would again be selected by the Swiss Curling Association to represent Switzerland at the 2012 European Curling Championships, where they would again finish 6th with an identical 5–4 record as the previous European's.
 However, Michel's rink would win the 2013 Swiss Men's Championship, qualifying them to represent Switzerland at the 2013 World Men's Curling Championship.
 At the worlds, Michel's rink would finish in 7th with a 6–5 record.
 Michel's rink would represent Switzerland again at the 2013 European Curling Championship, where Michel would win his first European Championship, winning against Norway's Thomas Ulsrud 8–6 in the final.
 Michel's success led his rink to be selected by the Swiss Curling Association to represent the country at the 2014 Winter Olympics, where the team went 3–6 in the round robin, finishing 8th.

 Michel would create a new team in 2015, alongside Gempeler, as well as brothers Marc Pfister and Enrico Pfister.
 They would qualify and play in three Grand Slams, missing the playoffs in all of them.
 Michel would skip the Swiss team at the 2016 World Men's Curling Championship.
 At the 2016 Worlds, the team had a disappointing tournament, going 4–7 and finishing 9th.
 After the season, Michel announced he would be parting ways with the team.